Ex-New York police official pleads guilty to misusing police resources

 “Mr Harrington is a highly decorated police officer who put his life on the line for 30 years serving the citizens of New York City,” said Michael Weinstein, Harrington’s lawyer.

-Weinstein said the charge to which Harrington pleaded guilty was a “horse of a different color” from the original, more serious case.
+Weinstein said the charge to which Harrington pleaded guilty was a“horse of a different color” from the original, more serious case.

 Under the terms of a plea deal, Harrington and prosecutors have agreed that federal guidelines call for a sentence up to six months in prison.